Reasons Singapore Company get in trouble with ACRA

 Singapore enterprises must provide true and authentic corporate papers, according to ACRA.
 Anyone who voluntarily provides or allows the filing of fraudulent or deceptive papers to ACRA will face serious consequences, along with a fine of up to S$50,000, a maximum of 2-year prison term, or perhaps both.

 To stay in good status and avoid penalties, a Singapore corporation must follow ACRA standards.
-A corporation provider may assist you in understanding and meeting these obligations, as well as completing and filing the relevant documents with ACRA and keeping accurate statutory records in compliance with Singapore company law.
+Our experts at Odint Consultancy can assist you in understanding and meeting these obligations, as well as completing and filing the relevant documents with ACRA and keeping accurate statutory records in compliance with Singapore company law.
 If you need assistance with Singapore company formation and compliance management, contact us directly.

 A Judge’s Order can reinstate a company’s image after it has been struck off within 6 years.
 This trade does not require any legal expenses.